top of page

 Keys are fitted on anodised aluminium mounts, which can be added to the flute during making, or at a later date.

-This unique mounting system design is an invention of my own, falling somewhere between the traditional wooden block or slightly later metal post key mount systems.
+This mounting system is my own unique design, falling somewhere between the traditional wooden block or slightly later metal post key mount systems.

 The aluminium mounts are very lightweight, offering excellent durability & wear resistance when compared to traditional wooden blocks.
 In fact some of the best examples of historical flutes with wooden blocks sometimes featured metal lined key slots, as a bespoke extra.
-Anodising adds another layer of protection.
+Anodising adds a further layer of protection.

 believe my new ideas & alternative materials offer major innovations in flute making.